High School Summer Camps

 As a former law enforcement professional, Glenn Grana, knows what it takes to get the job done.
 He's worked in every area of law enforcement, including crime analysis.
 Professor Grana brings over 20 years of experience to CSI Camp and leads students through crime scene investigations and crime analysis.
 Glenn is a published author and recognized authority on crime and intelligence analysis.

 Spend a week in the life of a registered nurse.
 With the help of the latest cutting-edge technology and expert clinicians at Roberts Wesleyan College, you will learn to work as a vital member of the healthcare team.

 - Practice basic lifesaving and CPR skills as you learn how to respond in crisis medical situations and perform preliminary diagnostic checks.

-- Participate in simulations with high fidelity manikins that breathe, blink, and talk.
+- Participate in simulations with high fidelity manikins that have a heart rate, blood pressure, breathe and talk.

 - Explore the vast career opportunities in the field of nursing and what it takes to be a nurse today.

 Sara Lang is a Family Nurse Practitioner and works in the Simulation and Practice Labs in the School of Nursing.
 She also works as a Maternity nurse in a local Birthing Center and provides clinical instruction in Maternity for Roberts Wesleyan College Nursing students.

 Are you interested in the medical field?

 Spend a week learning about medical professions and explore possible pathways to medical school.
 You will learn more about the field of medicine and participate in hands-on medical simulations.